 To protect your brand.
 If you own a domain, your competition doesn’t.
 This is one easy way to help protect your brand online.

 To identify with a local market.
 If you serve customers in a specific geographic area, it’s important to make that local connection clear in your website address.

 To identify with a specific industry.
 There’s a good chance people will search for products and services by industry — like “wedding photographer in savannah” — so including your industry in your domain can make you stand out in search results.

 Back to top 2.
-Plan your website approach
+Plan your website

 Do you want your website to inform?
 To inspire?
 To generate sales leads?
 To actually sell products or services?

 Is it enough for your website to showcase your products and services, or do you want visitors to be able to buy them directly from the site?
-If so, you’ll want an eCommerce website (more on that later).
+If so, you’ll want an ecommerce website (more on that later).

-If you plan to sell products or services on your website, you’ll need an eCommerce website, also known as an online store.
+If you plan to sell products or services on your website, you’ll need an ecommerce website, also known as an online store.
 This type of website requires a few more specialized parts than a standard website.
 Here’s what you’ll need to plan for: